mozilla-services/heka/docs/source/configuration.rst

 ------------------

-This decoder plugin accepts JSON blobs and allows you to map parts of the JSON into Field attributes of the pipelinepack message using JSONPath syntax.
+This decoder plugin accepts JSON blobs and allows you to map parts of the JSON into Field attributes of the pipeline pack message using JSONPath syntax.

 Parameters: